Learn about the essential skills you'll need to become a help desk technician, as well as what it takes to qualify for these roles.

 — Yvonne J-W., on finishing the Google IT Support Professional Certificate

-In the US, help desk technicians earn a base salary of $48,310 and $2,555 in additional pay per year on average [3].
-Additional pay may include profit-sharing, commissions, or bonuses.
+In the US, help desk technicians earn a median total salary of $64,000 [3].
+This figure includes base salary and additional pay, which may represent profit-sharing, commissions, bonuses, or other compensation.
 Factors that can influence your salary in this role include experience, education level, industry, location, and company.

 Help desk technicians belong to the occupational field of computer support specialists.
-The US Bureau of Labor Statistics (BLS) projects 5 percent job growth for careers in this field between 2022 and 2032 [4].
+The US Bureau of Labor Statistics (BLS) projects a 3 percent decline in growth for careers in this field between 2024 and 2034, although about 50,500 job openings should be available each year during that time span[4].
 Those interested in working in IT can get their start as a help desk technician before acquiring the skills to pursue more specialized roles.

 If you haven’t yet mastered all of the above skills, don’t worry.
 You can gain the qualifications you need to become a help desk technician with the following walkthrough.